-5. CONCLUSION AND FUTURE WORK
+6. CONCLUSION AND FUTURE WORK

 In this paper we have presented LibViz, an application to visualise recorded data in the Old Library of Trinity College Dublin.
 Based on a 3D model of the Library, the user can navigate through various information sources relating to dust dispersion, temperature, relative humidity and visitor numbers.
 We have presented a stable system design to deal with the performance-related management of the Library's large 3D model and demonstrated the integration of 2D information via selectable plug-in widgets.
 Seven plug-ins were implemented to offer detailed information about the recorded data.
 Our plug-in approach is fully extensible and provides a simple interface for third-party developers.
 Furthermore, we consolidated the dispersed data sources and integrated them into a single database to offer consistent information access.
+The user study we conducted provided positive feedback on a number of issues including; easy to use application, data presented in an understandable way and the ability to compare different datasets from various sources.
 For future work, we plan to enrich our concept with further information visualisation techniques.